This is our 2nd day in Poznan – you can read about yesterday here.

 So why is this article named ‘Positively Poznan Poland – Pastries Prayers and People’ you might ask?

 Because next up we visited the Roman Catholic Church to the side of the old town square.
-Here as we enter the congregation are in prayer.
+Here as we enter the congregation is in prayer.

 Our guide was great – another friendly Poznan person.
 She really taught us so much.
 I call this ‘outsourcing education’.